 Welcome to Ridgeway Class

-Ridgeway is a mixed class of 27 children in Year 3 and Year 4.
+Ridgeway is a mixed class of 11 Year 3 children and 15 Year 4 children.

-The class is taught by Mrs Hill.
-Our classroom is spacious, light and bright with lots of room on the walls for interactive whiteboards, “working walls” and displays of our art.
+Our teacher is Miss Maundrell and our teaching assistants are Mrs Bonnetti and Mrs Needham.
+Our classroom is spacious, light and bright with lots of room on the walls for interactive working walls and displays of our work.

 Challenge provided by going deeper not accelerating